GDQuest/website/content/news/2020/08/4-new-open-source-demos/index.md

-+++
+---
+author: nathan
+banner:
+  src: /img/product/godot/2d-secrets.png
+date: "2020-08-28T00:00:00-06:00"
-title = "We Made 4 More Open-Source Godot Demos and 7 Tutorials" description = "During the Godot 2D Secrets Kickstarter campaign, we made Free game demos, tutorials, and videos.
-Here are all the links and what we'll do next." author = "nathan"
+description: During the Godot 2D Secrets Kickstarter campaign, we made Free game demos, tutorials, and videos.
+Here are all the links and what we'll do next.

-date = 2020-08-28
+title: We Made 4 More Open-Source Godot Demos and 7 Tutorials
-weight = 5
+weight: 5

-[banner]
-src = "/img/product/godot/2d-secrets.png"
-+++
+---

 During the [Godot 2D Secrets Kickstarter](https://www.kickstarter.com/projects/gdquest/godot-2d-secrets-level-up-your-game-creation-skills) campaign, we worked hard to revitalize our YouTube channel, write new tutorials, and code new game demos in preparation for the course.